Ossie Vitt: Playing career

 Vitt had a career batting average of .238, and was a talented third baseman with range and a good throwing arm.
 His .960 fielding average in 10 years at 3rd base was 20 points higher than the Major League average for 3rd basemen of his era.
 He led all American League third basemen in consecutive years (1915 and 1916) in putouts, assists and fielding percentage.
 He had career highs at third base of 208 putouts (team record at 3B), 385 assists, and 32 double plays in 1916.
 His range factor of 3.93 in 1916 was 70 points higher than the league average for third basemen.

-While not a good hitter for average, Vitt was a good contact hitter and one of the best bunters of the era—a valuable talent on a Detroit squad that included Ty Cobb, Sam Crawford, and Bobby Veach.
-His career total of 259 sacrifice hits (in a relatively short career) ranks 32nd best in major league history.
+While not known for a high batting average, Vitt was regarded as a strong contact hitter and one of the premier bunters of his era, a skill set that complemented a Detroit lineup featuring Ty Cobb, Sam Crawford, and Bobby Veach.
+Over the course of his career, he recorded 259 sacrifice hits, a total that ranks among the top 35 in Major League Baseball history despite the relatively limited length of his playing tenure.

 Vitt was also one of the toughest players to strike out in MLB history.
 For his career, he struck out an average of once every 26.6 at bats, 35th best in MLB history.
 In 1918, his at bat per strikeout ratio was 44.5, 2nd best in the AL.

 On August 10, 1915, Vitt was hit in the head by a Walter Johnson fastball.
 After being knocked unconscious for five minutes‚ Vitt left the game with a concussion.
 Ty Cobb‚ observing Johnson's fear of hitting a batter‚ crowded the plate on Johnson from that point forward.
 Cobb hit .435 against Johnson after the Vitt incident.

 On July 30, 1917, Cobb‚ Veach‚ and Vitt followed each other in the lineup‚ with each going 5-for-5.

 On January 17, 1919, Vitt was traded by the Tigers to the Boston Red Sox for Eddie Ainsmith, Chick Shorten, and Slim Love.